 Mr. Frank Ho, a professional Canadian certified math teacher, created the first integrated math and chess workbook in 1993 when he was intrigued by the relation between math and chess after teaching his 5-year old son chess.

-At Ho Math Chess™, we take an integrative approach to help each child develop a solid math foundation in an educational but also fun environment by truly integrating chess into our math curriculum.
+At Ho Math Chess™, we take an integrative approach to help each child develop a solid math foundation in an educational but also fun environment by truly integrating chess moves into our math worksheets.
 Mr. Frank Ho studied the relationship between math and chess and as a result invented the Symbolic Chess Language to link math and chess.
 This is considered a major breakthrough in the research of math and chess integrated teaching method.
 This unique philosophy and teaching method set Ho Math Chess™ apart from other math learning centers, chess clubs, or chess coaches.

 - Raise math marks.